department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 presumptive disability: Use "health problem" and reference when needed for clarity.
 - **Like this:** A health problem (called presumptive disability) that we've concluded is likely caused by....

-prisoner of war (POW): Don't capitalize per the [DOD military dictionary](https://www.militaryfactory.com/dictionary/military-terms-defined.asp?term_id=4243).
+prisoner of war (POW): Don't capitalize per the [Department of Defense military dictionary](https://www.militaryfactory.com/dictionary/military-terms-defined.asp?term_id=4243).
 - **Like this:** You may be eligible for benefits as a former prisoner of war (POW).

 process (a claim): Use "review."
 Example: We'll review your disability claim.